A comprehensive guide to behavioral analytics

 Why behavioral analytics is different

-What sets behavioral analytics apart from other types of analytics is that it combines two technologies: user segmentation and event tracking.
+What sets behavioral analytics apart from other types of business analytics is that it combines two technologies: user segmentation and event tracking.
 While some analytics vendors only offer one or the other—user data or event data—behavioral analytics unites the two for a complete customer view.
 It ties users to the events they trigger to produce a map of their actions, also known as a user flow, or customer journey.

 Viewed either alone or in aggregate, user journeys tell stories that teams can use to tweak and improve their product development, marketing, and launch strategies.